Ghosters Always Come Back, But Should You Let Them?

 There’s also the illustrious pull of sexual nostalgia.

 Your ghoster may feel unfulfilled by their current dating life or life more generally.
 According to experts, feeling socially disconnected and lonely can trigger nostalgic thoughts of ex-partners.

 As dating expert Matthew Hussey eloquently stated, “people will reappear in your life because there is a void in their own.”

 Some people try to fill that void with sex and temporary intimacy.
 Once that itch has been scratched, your ghoster will likely disappear again.

 2. They want to know if you’re still an option.

 Sometimes ghosters pop up simply to see if they can.
 It’s not because they are remorseful over ghosting you.
 Nor do they want to pursue a normal, healthy relationship.

 They simply want to know if you are still single and available.

-It’s a bit like securing a backup plan.
+It’s a bit like securing a backup plan, as is the case with monkey branching.
 It’s not that your ghoster wants to be with you.
 They simply want to know if they can reach out when lonely.

 3. They are bored.